-Across the country, clinical-community partnerships & multisector collaboratives to address social determinants of health are on the rise.
+Across the country, clinical-community partnerships & multi-sector collaboratives to advance health equity and address social determinants of health are on the rise.
 As stakeholders from healthcare, social services, public health, businesses, and government come together, we often use different terms and definitions when describing our values, work, and goals.
-This lack of clarity, precision and agreement about the words we use is making it harder to communicate and collaborate.
+This lack of clarity, precision, and agreement about the words we use makes it harder to communicate and collaborate.

 Language shouldn't be a barrier to moving upstream rapidly and effectively.
 That's why we developed the Upstream Communication Toolkit, a living document designed to help healthcare, human service, and public health leaders find common ground quickly.
-It includes the Glossary of Upstream Terms, a Levels of HRSN & SDH Integration Framework, and a Discussion Guide.
+It includes the Glossary of Upstream Terms, an Upstream Integration Continuum, and a Discussion Guide.
 We welcome your feedback.